Mubelotix/tewta/README.md

 The concept remains but the design has been adapted to this project.

 ## License

+The following license applies to this software.

+_Note: As for the network protocol, it is not restricted in any way.
+It can be implemented by anyone without restrictions, as long as if they copy code from this project they comply with the following license._

     p2pnet; distributed social network
     Copyright (C) 2022  Mubelotix <mubelotix@gmail.com>